This article includes links which we may receive compensation for if you click, at no cost to you.

 That’s what a new breed of apps can help you achieve.

 There’s nothing more irritating than buying something than seeing it for sale at a lower price a few days later.
 Wouldn’t it be nice to get that money back?
 Now you can.

 Unfortunately, the feature doesn’t apply to retailers; currently only 25 are signed up.
-But since these are major stores like Target and Walmart, that probably covers most of your purchases anyway.
+But since these are major stores like Target, that probably covers a good bit of your purchases anyway.